top of page

 Site preparation plans identify what needs clearing before installation starts.
 Brush areas, overgrown vegetation, unwanted trees, and obstacles blocking equipment access.
 Plans show what stays, what goes, and where material gets hauled.
 Properties near wooded areas or older Fairhaven homes often have years of overgrowth hiding drainage problems.
 Clearing plans reveal what you're actually working with before installation begins.

-Drainage plans show where water goes and how it gets there: catch basins, pipes, French drains, swales.
-Plans include sizing and grades so the system works when installed.
+Erosion control and drainage plans show where water goes and how it gets there: catch basins, pipes, French drains, swales.
+Plans include sizing and grades, so the system works when installed.
 A 1000 square foot roof dumps over 600 gallons during one inch of rain.
 That water needs somewhere to go that won't cause flooding or erosion.

 Loaming plans specify how much quality topsoil your property needs and where it goes.
 We calculate loam quantities for lawn areas, planting beds, and around hardscaping.
 Plans show depths: 4 to 6 inches for lawns, more for planting beds.
 Most Fairhaven properties have terrible soil, either clay that holds water or sandy fill that won't hold nutrients.
 Loaming plans show where quality screened loam gets spread to create an actual growing medium.